Asajj Ventress

+Asajj Ventress (/əˈsɑːʒ ˈvɛntrəs/) is a character in the Star Wars franchise created by George Lucas.
+She was introduced in Genndy Tartakovsky's 2003 animated series Star Wars: Clone Wars (voiced by Grey DeLisle).
+The character later appeared in the 2008 animated film Star Wars: The Clone Wars, the 2008 television series of the same name, the 2021 Disney+ series Star Wars: The Bad Batch and the 2025 series Tales of the Underworld (voiced by Nika Futterman).

-In the Star Wars universe, Ventress is a former member of the Nightsisters, a cult of witches from the planet Dathomir, who was sold into slavery as a child, and was subsequently taken in as a Jedi Padawan by the Jedi Master who saved her.
-Following her master's death in battle, Ventress falls to the dark side of the Force and becomes Count Dooku's informal Sith apprentice and personal assassin.
-As a Sith assassin, she wields two lightsabers with curved handles that can attach together and form a double bladed weapon with a curve in the middle.
-Originally a villain opposing the Jedi and the Galactic Republic, she is eventually betrayed by Dooku and, after a failed attempt to exact revenge on him, tries to distance herself from her old life by turning to bounty hunting.
-Despite her efforts, however, Ventress finds herself drawn back into the Clone Wars when she helps her former Jedi enemies in various situations, slowly redeeming herself.
-In the 2015 novel Star Wars: Dark Disciple, adapted from an eight-episode arc intended for the seventh season of The Clone Wars, Ventress works with the Jedi Quinlan Vos in a secret mission to assassinate Dooku, and ultimately sacrifices her life to save Vos from him.
+Ventress is a Zabrak from Dathomir's Nightsister clan of witches who is surrendered into slavery as an infant before being rescued and trained in the ways of the Force as a Jedi Padawan.
+The death of her Jedi master causes Ventress to fall to the dark side of the Force and become the Sith Lord Count Dooku's informal apprentice and personal assassin.
+She serves as a commander for the Confederacy of Independent Systems and fights the Jedi of the Galactic Republic during the Clone Wars until she is betrayed by Dooku.
+Ventress returns to the Nightsisters and makes numerous failed attempts on Dooku's life, after which she turns to bounty hunting as an independent mercenary.
+She forms an alliance, and later a relationship, with the Jedi Quinlan Vos and seemingly sacrifices herself to save him from Dooku, although she survives via resurrection by Mother Talzin and attempts to locate the Jedi path and encounters Clone Force 99 during the reign of the Galactic Empire.

+The character also appears in tie-in Star Wars media such as books, comics, and video games, and has become a favorite among fans.

 Characterization

 Creation

-Before the character of Count Dooku was developed, the art department for Star Wars: Episode II – Attack of the Clones developed a villainess as a potential main antagonist.
+Before the character of Count Dooku was developed, the art department for Star Wars: Episode II – Attack of the Clones (2002) developed a villainess as a potential main antagonist.

 When the Star Wars expanded universe resurrected this female Sith idea as one of Dooku's underlings who could appear more frequently throughout the Clone Wars, this nameless Separatist Commander was dubbed Juno Eclipse but the name was rejected as "not villainous enough", and she was renamed Asajj Ventress.
 The name Juno Eclipse was later given to a character from the video game Star Wars: The Force Unleashed, with no relation to Ventress.

 LucasArts's Leland Chee suggested using "Asajj" as the character's first name, naming her after the character Asaji from Akira Kurosawa's Throne of Blood.